apollographql/apollo-client/react-docs/source/subscriptions.md

 <h2 id="authentication">Authentication over WebSocket</h2>

-`SubscriptionClient` constructor also accepts `connectionParams` field, which is a custom object you can pass to your server, and validate the connection is server side before creating your subscriptions.
+The `SubscriptionClient` constructor also accepts a `connectionParams` field, which is a custom object that is passed to your server, and lets the server validate the connection before setting up any subscriptions.

-> You can read about authentication on the server [here](/tools/graphql-server/subscriptions.html#authentication).

 ```js
 import {SubscriptionClient} from 'subscriptions-transport-ws';